ortus-boxlang/boxlang-docs/language/variables.md

 ## Paraming Variables

-Boxlang allows you to set default values for variables in case you use a variable that doesn't exist.
+BoxLang allows you to set default values for variables in case you use a variable that doesn't exist.
 You can use the `<cfparam>` tag or the `param` construct:

 ```markup
 <cfparam name="myVariable" default="luis">